 POINT SITES are sites that can be spatially described as a point because the treatment occurs at a single location.
-Examples include

 - Fish passage improvement at a stream crossing. - Removal of a barrier for fish passage improvement. - A fish ladder. - A fish screen.
-Even though associated parts such as a diversion canal and bypass may make it seem like a polygon feature, by convention make the fish screen the center point.
+Even though associated parts such as a diversion canal and bypass may make it seem like a triangle shaped feature, by convention, make the fish screen the center point.

-LINE SITES are sites that can be spatially described as a continuous line even though treatments may be intermittent.
-Examples include
+LINE SITES are sites that can be spatially described as a continuous line even though treatment may be sporadic.

-- Instream and streambank stabilization features that are less than 0.5 miles apart should be depicted as one line shaped site.
-To capture affected areas, begin a short distance below (e.g. three habitat units) of the most downstream feature and extend a short distance (e.g. three habitat units) above the most upstream feature. - Several barriers in a row should be described as a linear site since they all contribute to opening the same length of stream. - For road upgrading and decommissioning projects, each site is defined as a continuous stretch of road, including the stream crossings, which drain into a single fish bearing (Class I) stream.
+- Instream and streambank stabilization features that are less than 0.5 miles apart, should be depicted as one line shaped site.
+To capture affected areas, begin a short distance below (e.g. three habitat units) of the most downstream feature and extend a short distance (e.g. three habitat units) above the most upstream feature. - Several barriers in a row should be described as a linear site since they all contribute to opening the same length of stream. - For road upgrading and decommissioning projects, each site is defined as a continuous stretch of road, including the stream crossings, that drains into a single fish bearing (Class I) stream.
 There are often hundreds of specific features (e.g. stream crossings) or treatments (e.g. cross road drains, ditch relief culvert, outsloping, etc.) along a road segment or site.
 The individual features and treatments along a road are not point sites but are aggregated into these linear road segments.
-When the road cross into a new watershed (i.e. drains to another Class I stream) or the treatment changes from upgrading to decommissioning (or vice versa), a new site begins.
+Remember when you cross into a new watershed (Class I) or the treatment changes from upgrading to decommissioning (or vice versa), you begin a new site.

 POLYGON SITES are sites that can be spatially described as an area of any shape.
-Examples include

-- Both riparian and upslope revegetation treatments should always be described as polygons.
-Even a planting along a bank can be given a length and an average width. - Upslope stabilization or sediment delivery prevention, such as a major landslide excavation, can be described as a polygon.
+- Both riparian and upslope revegetation should always be described as polygons.
+Even a planting along a bank can be given a length and an average width. - Upslope stabilization or sediment delivery prevention, such as a major landslide excavation, could be described as a polygon.
 For such a treatment to be its own site, it should be isolated from other treatments and/or be large enough to warrant being its own site.
 Until better guidelines are developed, this judgment will be made based on the project description or decided in the field based on profession opinion.